-Who Is eligible for setting up in the Qatar Free Zone?
+Who Is eligible for setting up in the Qatar Free Trade Zone?

-- The Qatar Free Zones Authority (QFZA) has issued a broad cluster of activities that are permitted to be undertaken by entities wishing to set up in the Free Zone including logistics and warehousing, industrial products and services, food and beverages and consumer goods, IT services, leisure and hospitality, professional and business services, marine activities, and services, etc. The list is indicative only and is revised and updated from time to time.
+- The Qatar Free Zones Authority (QFZA) has issued a broad cluster of activities that are permitted to be undertaken by entities wishing to set up in any of the Qatar Free Trade Zones including logistics and warehousing, industrial products and services, food and beverages and consumer goods, IT services, leisure and hospitality, professional and business services, marine activities, and services, etc. The list is indicative only and is revised and updated from time to time.

-What are the requirements for setting up the Qatar Free zones?
+What are the requirements for setting up the Qatar Free Trade zones?

-To establish a company within a free zone, the applicant must submit an application that includes:
+To establish a company within a Qatar Free Trade Zones, the applicant must submit an application that includes:

 The following points should be addressed under the business plan:

 - Company/investor background;